Colombia–Panama border

 The Colombia–Panama border is the 339 km international boundary between Colombia and Panama.
-It also splits the Darién Gap, a break across the South American and North American continents.
+It also splits the Darién Gap, a break across the North American and South American continents.
 This large watershed, forest, and mountainous area is in the north-western portion of Colombia's Chocó Department and south-eastern portion of Panama's Darién Province.

 There is also a gap in the Pan-American Highway that begins in Turbo, Colombia, and ends in Yaviza, Panama, and is 106 km long.
 Road-building through this area is expensive and the environmental cost is high, and no political consensus in favour of road construction has emerged.

 Description

-The border starts in the north at Cabo Tiburón on the Caribbean Sea coast and proceeds overland to the south-west and then south-east via various peaks of the Serranía del Darién range as far as Alto Limón.
+The border starts in the north at Cabo Tiburón on the Caribbean coast and proceeds overland to the south-west and then south-east via various peaks of the Serranía del Darién range as far as Alto Limón.
 It then proceeds south-westwards, except for a northwards Colombian protrusion in the vicinity of Cerro Pirre, terminating in the south on the Pacific coast at Punto Equidistante.

 The geography of the Colombian side is dominated primarily by the river delta of the Atrato River, which creates a flat marshland at least 80 km wide, half of this being swampland.
 The Serranía del Baudó range extends along Colombia's Pacific coast and into Panama.
 The Panamanian side, in sharp contrast, is a mountainous rainforest, with terrain reaching from 60 m in the valley floors to 1845 m at the tallest peak (Cerro Tacarcuna, in the Serranía del Darién).